AstraLuma/pyreg/src/README.txt

 About data type conversion
 --------------------------
-During the save and load processes, data types are converted to/from a form that _winreg will store correctly (aka munging/demunging).
+During the save and load processes, data types are converted to/from a form that _winreg will store correctly, aka (de)munging).
 You may define your own classes that pyreg can store by either:
-* Inhieriting from one of the pre-defined types above
+* Inheriting from one of the pre-defined types above
-* Defining the __registry__ function
+* Defining the __to_registry__ function

-Note that you can only make your class writable to the registry. pyreg will never use a class in loading other than the predefined ones.
+You may also allow your class to be created upon retrieval.
+To do this, you
+must:
+1. Define __from_registry__ as a class-callable type (ie, staticmethod or classmethod), which returns an instance of your class
+2. Add your type to the _registryDataClasses dictionary, the key being the type constant used by _winreg

+Note that if you inherit from a native type already handled, and can accept registry data in your constructor, you may inherit from RegistryType as well.

 $Date$